Coates: One Year On

 However, within weeks of the launch of Dame Sally’s Unlocking Potential report, the political landscape had shifted dramatically, and the UK’s looming exit of the EU, rather than the state of its prisons, became the country’s major political concern.
 As things began to settle under a new Secretary of State, the task for the sector became how to continue the momentum behind Dame Sally’s report – how to translate her words into action on the ground, so that they brought real benefits to people in prison.

 So what progress have we made over the last year in prison education?
-On a sector-wide level, the most significant change, and success, has been the addition of three new funding streams for education providers to include ‘Engagement and Progression’, ‘Enablers to Learning’ and a miscellaneous category.
-This broadens the definition of what type of education is ‘worthwhile’, combating a results-driven mentality which, as Dame Sally had pointed out, can prioritise even useless qualifications over the arts and sports-based learning that can be so effective at hooking reluctant learning into education and providing personal and social development.
+On a sector-wide level, the most significant change, and success, has been the addition of three new funding flexibilities for education providers, to include ‘Engagement and Progression’, ‘Enablers of Learning’ and a miscellaneous category.
+This broadens the definition of what type of education is ‘worthwhile’, combating a results-driven mentality which, as Dame Sally had pointed out, can prioritise even useless qualifications over the arts and sports-based learning that can be so effective at hooking reluctant learners into education and providing personal and social development.
 The flexible funding is also allowing prisons to better support distance learning.
 A prison education manager told me a few weeks ago that the message was gradually getting across that “not everything has to lead to an accreditation”.
 The PLA looks forward to examining how providers have been using the new flexible funding streams in a series of ‘knowledge exchange’ workshops at our conference in September.

 Another change has been the pilot reform prisons, where executive governors have led innovation.
 This includes HMP Wandsworth, which has engaged a former prisoner - LJ Flanders - to deliver fitness and goal-setting workshops, an endorsement of the positive impact Dame Sally found that former prisoners could have on inspiring learners.
 Other individual prisons have taken it upon themselves to push forward Coates’ recommendations, with HMP Littlehey setting up a ‘Coates Task Force’ to monitor the progress of each aspect of Dame Sally’s review, and HMP Bronzefield, which has invited Dame Sally to be on their new prison advisory group, and whose new strategy echoes her call for education to be “in the heart” of the prison.